bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 8: The default settings for the tip dates.</figcaption>
 </figure>

 While it is possible to enter these age values manually, it is easier to specify them within our `nexus` file, which is what we have done here.
-Each tip label ends with an underscore followed by a number, and this number is the age, in millions of years, which we would like for the initial age of that tip.
-We will read these into the table.
+Each tip label ends with an underscore followed by a number, and this number is the age, in millions of years, which we would like to set as the initial age of that tip.
+We will now read these into the table.

 > Ensure that the switch at the top for **Dates specified** is set to **numerically as... year**.
 > Change the second drop-down menu from **Since some time in the past** to **Before the present**.